NewsPinellas County

 • Expand employee child care program to McMullen-Booth Elementary in the 2026-27 school year.

-• Close Cross Bayou Elementary at the end of the 2025-26 school year.
-Rezone the current students to Bardmoor and Pinellas Central elementary schools.
+• Close Cross Bayou Elementary at the end of the 2025-26 school year, rezone the current students to Bardmoor and Pinellas Central elementary schools.
 Transition the Deaf/Hard of Hearing program to Walsingham Oaks K-8.

 • Close Disston Academy at the end of the 2025-26 school year and relocate programs and students to established educational alternative sites.

-The statement said the school board will discuss these recommendations again at a Feb.
+PCS said the school board will discuss these recommendations again at a Feb.
 17 workshop and a final board vote is scheduled for Feb.
 24.